Health professional: COVID pandemic

-Especially in times like the present (2020), the hazards of health professional stem into the mental health.
+Especially in times like the present (2020), the hazards to health professionals extend to mental health.
 Research from the last few months highlights that COVID-19 has contributed greatly to the degradation of mental health in healthcare providers.
 This includes, but is not limited to, anxiety, depression/burnout, and insomnia.

 A study done by Di Mattei et al. (2020) revealed that 12.63% of COVID nurses and 16.28% of other COVID healthcare workers reported extremely severe anxiety symptoms at the peak of the pandemic.
 In addition, another study was conducted on 1,448 full time employees in Japan.
 The participants were surveyed at baseline in March 2020 and then again in May 2020.
 The result of the study showed that psychological distress and anxiety had increased more among healthcare workers during the COVID-19 outbreak.

 Similarly, studies have also shown that following the pandemic, at least one in five healthcare professionals report symptoms of anxiety.
 Specifically, the aspect of "anxiety was assessed in 12 studies, with a pooled prevalence of 23.2%" following COVID.
 When considering all 1,448 participants that percentage makes up about 335 people.